jaliagag/21_linux/k8s/course-udemy.md

 ### kubelet

-the kubelet in the worker nodes registers the nodes with the k8s cluster. when it receives instruction to load a container or pod on the nodes, it requests the container runtime engine to pull the required image and run an isntance of it.
+the kubelet in the worker nodes registers the nodes with the k8s cluster. when it receives instruction to load a container or pod on the nodes, it requests the container runtime engine to pull the required image and run an instance of it.

 The kubelet also monitors the status of the POD and containers in it and reports to the kube-api server.